ahsan10041/Flight-Management-System/README.md

     User registration and login: The system will allow users to create an account and log in to access the services provided by the system.

-    Flight reservation:  The system will allow users to reserve their seats on available flights.
+    Flight reservation:The system will allow users to reserve their seats on available flights.
 The users can search for available flights, select their preferred seats and make payment to complete their reservations.

     Flight schedule: The system will display the schedule of available flights, including the departure and arrival times, flight number, and the number of available seats.

-    Admin login:       The system will provide an admin login interface to manage the system and update flight schedules.
+    Admin login:The system will provide an admin login interface to manage the system and update flight schedules.

     Flight management: The admin can add new flights, update or delete existing flights, and manage seat availability for each flight.